-Introduction to the principles of embodied energy, active and passive heating and cooling, indoor air quality, solar orientation, day lighting, artificial lighting and acoustics.
-Research multiple existing buildings through various means to achieve a broad knowledge of varying environmental systems.
+Introduction to the basic principles and appropriate application and performance of building service systems such as plumbing, electrical, conveying systems, security, and fire protection systems.
+Research multiple existing buildings through various means to achieve a broad knowledge of varying building service systems.